crops/toolbox-docs-wip/README.md

-## Working with Network Proxies
+## Introduction
-If you are working behind a corporate firewall, you must provide a sockets based proxy solution in the host OS.
-[Proxycap](http://www.proxycap.com)  is recommended.
+This document explains how to use docker containers created to run Yocto Project tools in a Windows or Mac environment.
 ## Configure Containers
 ### Install docker toolbox
 Follow instructions <https://www.docker.com/products/docker-toolbox>
 ### Change default vm settings
-The default Virtual Box VM does not provide enough resources give a good experience when building Yocto images.
+The default Virtual Box VM does not provide enough resources to give a good experience when building Yocto images.
 You will need to allocate 4 physical cores and 8GB of memory to a VM while leaving at two virtual cores and 2GB RAM for host OS.
-* Run the Docker Quickstart Terminal and run the following commands in that terminal.
+* Run **Docker Quickstart Terminal** and then run the following commands in that terminal.
 * Remove the default vm

      ```